 How does TCE get into the environment?

-The largest source of TCE in the environment is through air emissions from factories that use it to remove grease from metals.
+The largest source of TCE in the environment is typically through air emissions from factories that use it to remove grease from metals.
 TCE can also enter air and groundwater if it is improperly disposed of or leaks into the ground.
 It evaporates easily but can stay in the soil and in groundwater for an extended period of time.
 The source of the TCE in the groundwater has not been identified.
 There has been industrial activity in this area for several decades, so the TCE may have come from multiple sources.

 How can I be exposed to TCE?